TimonW-Dev/micropg_lite/README.md

 A MicroPython PostgreSQL database driver made for microchips specifically for ESP8266 and other microchips that are low on RAM.

 Try the [micropg](https://github.com/nakagami/micropg) by [
-nakagami](https://github.com/nakagami) library first, if you get memory error a when running the micropython script, this micropg_lite library can help.
+nakagami](https://github.com/nakagami) library first, if you get a memory error when running the micropython script, this micropg_lite library can help.

 ## Difference between micropg_lite and [micropg](https://github.com/nakagami/micropg)

 micropg_lite is a lightweight version based on [micropg](https://github.com/nakagami/micropg) by [ nakagami](https://github.com/nakagami).
-The only goal of micropg_lite is to read and write data from PostgreSQL databases using as little ram as possible, so that even microchips with little ram can access a PostgreSQL database.
+The only goal of micropg_lite is to select, insert, update and delte data from PostgreSQL databases using as little ram as possible, so that even microchips with little ram (ESP8266 for example) can access a PostgreSQL database.

 The disadvantage of micropg_lite is that it cannot execute "CREATE DATABASE" or "DROP DATABASE" queries.
 The SQL queries no longer have escape parameters that the script adds, as they use too much performance.
-This is especially important to know when writing SQL queries.
-Another disadvantage is that database information from the server, such as the version or time format, must be set statically.
-But all this is explained in the "Installation".
+This is especially important to know when are writing the SQL queries.

+**For more informatino see** [micropg_lite-sql-handling-and-restrictions](#micropg_lite-sql-handling-and-restrictions)

 ## Installation

-1. Download the `micropg_lite.py` and the `getServerData.py` file to the local computer.
+1. Download the `micropg_lite.py` file from this repository to your local computer.
-2. Run the getServerData.py file on your local machine.
-Enter the server information.
-The getServerData.py file will then provide you with data that you should cache.

-- NOTE: The getServerData.py script is a slightly modified version of the [micropg](https://github.com/nakagami/micropg) library.
-This fetches all dynamic data from the PostgreSQL server which must be set statically in the micropg_lite.py file.
-This is done automatically with the [micropg](https://github.com/nakagami/micropg) library, but is set statically in the micropg_lite library to save performance.

-3. At the top of the micropg_lite.py file is a to-do list.
-Now you have to work through this todo list.
-Highlight the selected commented line and press CRTL+F, then replace the value assigned to the variable with the value given to you by the getServerData.py file.
-Then save the script.

-4. Copy the customized micropg_lite file to the "/lib" folder on the microcontroller using the Thonny IDE or another program.
+2. Copy the micropg_lite file to the "/lib" folder on the microcontroller using the Thonny IDE or another program.
 If there is no "lib" folder in the root directory, you have to create it.

+    **Hint** for the Thony IDE:

+    Open in the top bar the "View" menu and make sure that the entry "Files" has a "✓", if not then click on "Files".
+Now you can directly download and upload files from your computer to the microchip.
+You also can create folders on the microchip.

-5. Now you should be able to import the library to your microcontroller in a MicroPython file.
+3. Now you should be able to import the library to your microcontroller in a MicroPython file.

 ````python
 import micropg_lite
 ````

-If there are problems, open an issue on this github repository.
+If there are problems or questions, open an issue on this github repository.

 ## microchip file tree
 ````